radareorg/radare2-book/analysis/types.md

 struct._FILETIME.dwHighDateTime=DWORD,4,0
 ```

-Note that the number of elements filed is used in case of arrays only
+Note that the number of elements field is used in case of arrays only
 to identify how many elements are in arrays, other than that it is zero by default.

 ### Unions